-He has held conducting positions with the Bournemouth Symphony Chorus, the Irish Youth Choir, the Ulster Youth Choir and the Royal College of Music Chamber Choir and has presented seminars on conducting and teaching strategies for organisations such as Cambridge University, the Association of Swedish Choral Conductors, Cornell University New York, and music education hubs across England.
+He has held directorships with the Bournemouth Symphony Chorus, the Irish Youth Choir, the Ulster Youth Choir and the Royal College of Music Chamber Choir and has presented seminars on conducting and teaching strategies for organisations such as Cambridge University, the Association of Swedish Choral conductors, Cornell University New York, and music education hubs across England.

 Assistant Leader (LYC South East)

-Penelope Jane Homer graduated from the University of Nottingham with a Bachelor of Music degree in 2003, where she was a choral scholar at St Barnabas Cathedral.
-She is the Musical Director of Winchmore Singers, an upper voice choir in North London, as well as Musical Director of Barnet Hospital Choir.
-She is also Assistant Leader at London Youth Choir.
+Penny graduated from the University of Nottingham with a Bachelor of Music degree in 2003, where she was a choral scholar at St Barnabas Cathedral.
+In addition to her work with London Youth Choir, she is the Musical Director of Carshalton Choral Society and London Humanist Choir, as well as a freelance singer and teacher.

 Assistant Leader (LYC West)